davdar/maam/writeup/pldi15.markdown

 \label{AbstractTimeInterface}
 `\end{figure}`{.raw}
 In traditional AAM, `tick` is defined to have access to all of `Σ`.
-This comes from the generality of the framework--to account for all possibile `tick` functions.
+This comes from the generality of the framework--to account for all possible `tick` functions.
 We only discuss instantiating `Addr` to support k-CFA, so we specialize the `Σ` parameter to `Exp × KAddr`.
 Also in AAM is the opaque function `alloc : Var × Time → Addr`.
 Because we will only ever use the identity function for `alloc`, we omit its abstraction and instantiation in our development.